Imprints of flat space analyticity in de Sitter S-matrix: Differential equation

 \section{Differential equation}

-In this appendix, we show the technical derivation of the massive field exchange contribution to the de Sitter S-matrix by solving a differential equation.
+In this appendix, we show the technical derivation of the massive field exchange contribution to the de Sitter $\mathcal{S}$-matrix by solving a differential equation.
 If we define the following function

 we can show that it satisfies the following differential equation

 With the equation of motion of the mode function \eqref{eom}, we can show that the propagator satisfies

 To prove the differential equation, we start by defining